bharathiraids2/chatbot_aws/README.md

 amplify init

+amplify push      #for backend code push to awsa

 "amplify status" will show you what you've added already and if it's locally configured or deployed "amplify add <category>" will allow you to add features like user login or a backend API "amplify push" will build all your local backend resources and provision it in the cloud